bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 Since most of the existing tracking accessories use Bluetooth, the DULT WG will coordinate as needed with the IETF 6lo WG and Bluetooth SIG.

+The WG will gather implementation experience before deciding to publish its specifications and will vet its work with gender-based violence experts.

 ### Milestones

 * Submit an informational document about the state of tracker accessory platforms and how they work for publication